 I really appreciate having the Vamp Super Soft in my collection.
 I absolutely love the Vamp’s large, rounded head and big coronal ridge in this softer silicone: it provides lovely, gentle-but-still-noticeable G-spot stimulation.
 I’d definitely still call the Tantus Uncut #1 my absolute favorite (my review here) because I prefer its greater realism, plus its firm inner core is much better for fast thrusting.
 For slower strokes, though, I’m sure I’ll be getting a lot of use out of the delightfully squishy Vamp.

-Get one today for yourself: direct from Tantus, from Peepshow Toys, or from SheVibe.
-Or, if you’re interested in the other toys in Tantus’ Super Soft formula, check out my Echo Super Soft and Adam Super Soft reviews.
+Get one today for yourself: direct from Tantus, from Peepshow Toys (where you can save 10% with code FELICITY), or from SheVibe.
+Or, if you’re interested in the other toys in Tantus’ Super Soft formula, check out all my reviews of those toys here.

 I’d like to thank Tantus for sending me this toy so I could give you my honest review!